rloucao/Portfolio/README.md

 # Portfolio of Rodrigo Loução

 ## TODO
+- [X] Write my own text, instead of the placeholder one (on the sections)
-- [ ] Write my own text, instead of the placeholder one
+- [ ] Write my own text, instead of the placeholder one (here on the read me)
+- [ ] Setup emaijs

 ---